but212/rustica/docs/case_study_web_api_validation.md

 - **Declarative**: The validation logic is clear and easy to read, without nested `if/else` statements.
 - **User-Friendly**: It can accumulate all errors, providing better feedback to the user.
 - **Robust**: The type system ensures you handle both success and failure cases.
+- **Testable**: Each validation function can be tested independently, and the overall system has comprehensive test coverage.

+### Key Features Demonstrated

+- **Validated Type**: Using `Validated<E, A>` for accumulating validation errors
+- **Composable Validation**: Individual validation functions that can be combined
+- **Functional Error Handling**: Clean separation of validation logic and error presentation
+- **Type Safety**: Compile-time guarantees about validation states
+- **Interactive Examples**: Real-world demonstration with both valid and invalid inputs
+- **Comprehensive Testing**: Full test coverage for different validation scenarios

+This pattern is particularly useful in web APIs, form validation, configuration parsing, and any scenario where you need to collect and report multiple errors rather than failing fast on the first error encountered.